QWavey/QWavey/README.md

 # QWavey's GitHub Profile

 ## Intro
 Hey there! 👋 I'm QWavey, a passionate developer committed to making the world a better place by collaborating and innovating in the world of software security and automation.
+Im sitting on an PC and mobile device since I was 6 years old.
+Pretty young I know...
+But it still gave me the Experience im waking up with every day!

 ### Overview